Feet Should Come First

 The second type of shoe will be designed for, say, tennis play on a hardcourt surface.
 I tend to wear my hardcourt shoes on all types of surfaces, indoors and out, as it is rare to find a perfectly cleaned gym floor.
 I find that gum rubber outsoles tend to be better at picking up detritus on indoor surfaces.

 When it comes to fit, make sure you try on lots of different makes and models, practice moving around in them in the store (starts and stops, forward and backwards, side-to-side), rely of the fitting expertise of the Rackets & Runners staff, and ultimately trust your own feeling of comfort in the shoe.

-Ideally the only time you should be wearing your court shoes is when you’re playing.
+Ideally, the only time you should be wearing your court shoes is when you’re playing.
 This prevents them from picking up unnecessary debris that will affect their grip.
-Bringing an extra pair of shoes to wear post-play is a good habit to get into.

 Shoe Life After Court